parikshithb/ramenctl/CONTRIBUTING.md

 ## Coding Style

-The *ramenctl* project is written in the Go programming language and follows the style guidelines of gofmt, goimports, and golines tools.
+The *ramenctl* project is written in the Go programming language and follows the style guidelines of gofmt, gci, and golines tools.

 If your editor supports the [EditorConfig](https://editorconfig.org/) file it will format the code properaly automatically.
 For some editors you will need to